 What to Do If Your Vehicle’s Airbag Deploys: It is important to know what to do if you are in a collision and any of the airbags deploy.
 The first thing following the collision, is to assess the injuries of the driver and passengers in the vehicle.
 If anyone is unconscious or hurt, call 9-1-1 and seek medical treatment immediately.
 Once the airbags have deployed, the car should NOT be driven, so phoning for help is the best course of action.
 In some vehicles, when the airbag inflates, the engine automatically shuts off.
 This is to prevent any fires from possible fuel leaks.
 If the airbag deploys and the vehicle is still running, it is a good idea to turn off the engine as soon as possible.

 Your Airbags After a Collision: Above all, the motorist should NOT drive the vehicle again until your car is inspected by a mechanic.

-If you, or someone you know, has been injured in a collision and needs help with a personal injury claim, give Atlanta Personal Injury Law Group – Gore LLC a call today at (404) 436-1529.
+If you, or someone you know, has been injured in a collision and needs help with a personal injury claim, give Atlanta Personal Injury Law Group – Gore a call today at (404) 436-1529.